rust-lang/book/src/ch01-03-hello-cargo.md

 $ cd hello_cargo
 ```

-The first command created a new directory called *hello_cargo*.
-We’ve named
+The first command creates a new directory and project called *hello_cargo*.
-our project *hello_cargo*, and Cargo creates its files in a directory of the
+We’ve named our project *hello_cargo*, and Cargo creates its files in a
-same name.
+directory of the same name.

 Go into the *hello_cargo* directory and list the files.
 You’ll see that Cargo
 has generated two files and one directory for us: a *Cargo.toml* file and a